Skip to main content

 The .userName property contains the user name associated to the session.
 You can use it to identify the user within your code.

-This property is read only.
+This property is read only for desktop sessions.